pearpages/js-functional-programming/README.md

 Composing functions allow us to build complex functions from many simple, generic functions.

+Compositions are read from right to left.
+Sequences from left to right.

 ```javascript
 var compose = function (f,g) {
     return function (x) {